wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 # Manage Project Access

-While workspace roles define workspace-wide access, not all projects need to be accessible/editable by everybody in the workspace.
+While workspace roles define workspace-wide access, not all projects need to be accessible or editable by everybody in the workspace.

 Visibility and permission settings within projects allow granular control over who can do what.